IBM/ursprung/README.md

 **Building the master node components**

-Ursprung's main components are containerized and can be built through Docker.
+Ursprung's main components are containerized and can be built through Docker (also tested with podman).
 All Dockerfiles are located in `deployment`.
 Before building the actual components the base image needs to be created through